Policies

 All on-campus residences adhere to 24-hour Courtesy Hours.
 Courtesy Hours serve as a reminder to all residents of the primary rights to sleep and study within residential communities.
 Residents are expected to exercise courtesy when playing music or participating in other activities that may disrupt other residents and/or interfere with the attempts of others to study.

-All notices and signs posted in College Houses must clearly state the name of the responsible organization and be posted only on designated bulletin boards.
+All notices and signs posted in College Houses must clearly state the name of the responsible organization and be posted only in designated locations.
 No such notices should be placed on interior or exterior doors, windows, or elevators.
 Flyers may not be placed under student room doors.
 Any student or organization found in violation of these policies may face fines and disciplinary action.
 Additional posting policies and information are posted on each College House website.

 Substances